haghard/docker-compose-akka-cluster/README.md

 acting as a consistency boundary.
 That's exactly what we want our shards to be.
 Each process starts knowing its shard name (`alpha`, `betta` or `gamma`) It uses the given shard name as a cluster role and starts sharding on that role.
 Moreover, it will allocate only one instance of
-`DeviceShadowEntity` per node as we have one to one mapping between shard in entity.
+`DeviceDigitalTwin` per node as we have one-to-one mapping between shard in entity.

 On each node that belongs to lets;s say `alpha` role, we allocate only one sharded entity.
 Combination of host ip and port is used for shard/entity name, therefore it guarantees